Pope John XXIII

-His overall goal was to modernize the Church by emphasizing its pastoral role, and its necessary involvement with affairs of state.
-He dropped the traditional rule of 70 cardinals, increasing the size to 85.
+John XXIII's overall goal was to modernize the Church by emphasizing its pastoral role, and its necessary involvement with affairs of state.
+He dropped the traditional rule of 70 cardinals, increasing the number to 85.
 He used the opportunity to name the first cardinals from Africa, Japan, and the Philippines.
 He promoted ecumenical movements in cooperation with other Christian faiths.
-In doctrinal matters, he was a traditionalist, but he ended the practice of automatically formulating social and political policies on the basis of old theological propositions.
+In doctrinal matters, he ended the practice of automatically formulating social and political policies on the basis of old theological propositions.

-He did not live to see the Second Vatican Council to completion.
-In September 1962, he was diagnosed with stomach cancer and died eight months later on 3 June 1963.
+John XXIII did not live to see the Second Vatican Council to completion.
+He was diagnosed with stomach cancer in September 1962 and died on 3 June 1963.
 His cause for canonization was opened on 18 November 1965 by his successor, Pope Paul VI, who declared him a Servant of God.
 He was beatified by Pope John Paul II in 2000.
-On 5 July 2013, Pope Francis – bypassing the traditionally required second miracle – declared John XXIII a saint, based on his virtuous, model lifestyle, and because of the good which had come from his opening of the Second Vatican Council.
-He was canonized alongside Pope John Paul II himself on 27 April 2014.
-John XXIII today is affectionately known as "the Good Pope" (il papa buono).
+On 5 July 2013, Pope Francis, bypassing the traditionally required second miracle, declared John XXIII a saint based on his virtuous lifestyle and because of the good that came from his opening of the Second Vatican Council.
+He was canonized alongside Pope Saint John Paul II on 27 April 2014.
+Pope Saint John XXIII today is affectionately known as "the Good Pope" (il papa buono).